truenas/documentation/content/SCALE/SCALEUIReference/SystemSettings/AdvancedSettingsScreen.md

 If the encrypted pool already has a passphrase set, you cannot move the system dataset to that pool.

 ## Replication Widget
-The **Replication** widget displays the number of replication tasks that can execute simultaneously configured on the system.
+The **Replication** widget displays the number of replication tasks that can execute simultaneously on the system.
 It allows users to adjust the maximum number of replication tasks the system can perform simultaneously.

 {{< trueimage src="/images/SCALE/SystemSettings/SystemAdvancedSettingsReplicationWidget.png" alt="Replication Widget" id="Replication Widget" >}}